 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
-Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as current expenditures.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing sources, whether or not withheld from the actual debt proceeds received, are reported as current expenditures.

 Compensated Absences - The School's policy allows employees to earn seven to ten days of personal leave of absence during the year.
 Unused leave up to 40 hours may be carried over to the next fiscal year.
-Any excess accrued leave is paid out at the end of the contract year at a rate of \$100 per day.
-Employees who resign or terminate employment prior to the end of the school year will not be paid for their unused personal leave of absence days.
-Therefore, no liability is recorded in the School's government-wide statement of net position.
+Any excess accrued leave is paid out at the end of the contract year at a rate of \$150 per day.
+Employees who resign or terminate employment prior to the end of the school year are paid for their unused personal leave of absence days.
+No liability is recorded in the School's government-wide statement of net position.